 A fleet refers to a large collection (group) of vehicles owned or used by a company.
 Fleet management details the methods employed by transport organizations in monitoring or tracking the performances of their vehicles in order to boost productivity and safety.
 In the transport industry, companies often hire fleet managers to oversee the day-to-day operations of their commercial vehicles.

+Fleet planning is an important part of fleet management.
+Applying your fleet management and fleet planning skills together will result in lower fleet insurance costs.
 The concept of fleet management is very broad.
 In fact, it’s a complex area that is witnessing the wider application of modern technologies in the form of software.
 But how much do you know about fleet management?
 Here are all the necessary facts giving you everything you need to know.

 What are the Duties of Fleet Managers?